opensciencegrid/perfSONAR-verify/README.md

-               (either by not using it or with --display all) --display validate => show alteration and validation --display coverage => show alteration and coverage --outc       - Optional path and file name.
-Outputs data collected from the central store to the given file.
+               (either by not using it or with --display all) --display validate => show alteration and validation --display coverage => show alteration and coverage --out        - Optional path and file name prefix.
+Outputs raw data to three different files.
+File names are of format "path/prefix-[timestamp].[source]", where timestamp refers to the UNIX time the script ran and source is "central" for the central store, "remote" for perfSONAR hosts, "diff" for their comparison.
---outr       - Optional path and file name.
-Outputs data collected from the remote hosts to the given file.
 --update     - Optional.
 Mesh, node, and IP address information is updated regularly by update scripts in this repository.
                This option forces an update to occur prior to running verify.
 Note: The update may take a few minutes to complete and is meant to be used sparingly.